swethaaj/truck-hub-datastructure/README.md

 # Things I would have liked to clarify if I had gotten a chance

--	As mentioned above specific details that clients would like to see as part of response.
+-	As mentioned above get more specific details about the columns that clients would like to see as part of response.

--	Get more clarifications on the data and the mapping relationship.

-======== complexity metric